-GSO 2055-1/2015 defines Halal food as food and drinks, which are allowed to be consumed according to Islamic rules by eating, drinking, injection, or inhaling, and that should comply with requirements mentioned in the regulation.
+SFDA.FD/GSO 2055-1:2015 defines Halal as food and drinks that are allowed, according to Islamic rules, to be consumed (drinking, eating, inhaling, or injecting).
+Halal should comply with the requirements mentioned in the regulation.

-• Halal Slaughter Certificates: Poultry and livestock slaughtering must take place in an officially licensed slaughterhouse and in accordance with Islamic slaughtering procedures prescribed in GSO number 993:2015 "Animal Slaughtering Requirements According to Islamic Law".
-Exports of whole meat and parts must be accompanied by halal slaughter certificates attesting that the livestock/poultry slaughtered for export to Saudi Arabia are slaughtered according to the requirements of GSO 993:2015.

-Halal Certificates: Food products containing meat ingredients exported to Saudi Arabia must be accompanied by halal certificates issued by halal certification bodies accredited by SFDA.
+- Halal Slaughter Certificates: Poultry and livestock slaughtering must take place in an officially licensed slaughterhouse and in accordance with Islamic slaughtering procedures prescribed in SFDA.FD/GSO 993:2015 "Animal Slaughtering Requirements According to Islamic Law."
+Exports of whole meat and parts must be accompanied by halal slaughter certificates attesting that the livestock/poultry slaughtered for export to Saudi Arabia were slaughtered according to the requirements of SFDA.FD/GSO 993:2015. - Halal Certificates: At the end of 2020, SFDA required that halal certificates accompanying poultry and livestock meat (products and ingredients) and any food products made with animal rennet, gelatin, lipase, and pepsin must be issued exclusively by a Halal Certification Body (HCB) that are approved by SFDA's Halal Center (HC).
+Thus far, SFDA has registered 86 halal certification bodies from multiple exporting countries. the following HCBs are approved from the U.S. by halal center: